pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 # Proposal: Expressing Model Property Error Handling

-This proposal suggests adding a two new decorator to the TypeSpec standard library:
+This proposal suggests adding two new decorators to the TypeSpec standard library:

 - `@throws` decorator: This decorator is used to specify that the use of a model property may result in specific errors being produced.
 - `@handles` decorator: This decorator is used to specify that an operation or property will handle certain types of errors, preventing them from being propagated.